What is Criminal Justice Information (CJI)?

 There you go.
-Have a great day and a Merry Christmas, and we’ll see you again next month!
+Have a great day and we’ll see you again next month!

 I guarantee that you’ll pass* any FBI or state CJIS technical audit if you protect state and national CJIS data by appropriately applying the requirements of the CJIS Security Policy (CSP).

-If you’re reading this newsletter I’m pretty sure you need to know what is CJI.
+If you’re reading this newsletter I’m pretty sure you need to know what CJI is.
 Knowing the answer is more than half the battle for compliance.